 The Corporation's program to identify and manage risk to the Insurance Fund minimizes the Fund's exposure to potential losses through early detection.
 Special examination procedures are used to evaluate the condition of weaker System institutions.
-FCA examination staff perform the majority of the fieldwork for these examinations on a reimbursable basis.
+In addition, the Corporation assesses risk exposure to the Insurance Fund through its ongoing review and analysis of the financial condition of System institutions, operation of analytical models, review of corporate actions approved by FCA for System institutions, and by serving as a nonvoting participant on FCA's Regulatory Enforcement Committee.
+During the year, the Corporation monitored trends in the System's structure and activities, including new forms of financing.